 Signatory and Certification Requirements – Not Supplemented

-Monitoring Reports – This section supplements V.C of Standard Provisions (Attachment D)
+Monitoring Reports – Supplement to Attachment D, Provision V.C

-1. Self Monitoring Reports

-For each reporting period established in the MRP, the Discharger shall submit an SMR to the Regional Water Board in accordance with the requirements listed in this document and at the frequency the MRP specifies.
-The purpose of the SMR is to document treatment performance, effluent quality, and compliance with the waste discharge requirements of this Order.
+1. Self-Monitoring Reports.
+For each reporting period established in the MRP, the Discharger shall submit a self-monitoring report to the Regional Water Board in accordance with the requirements listed in the MRP and below.

 a.
-Transmittal letter

-Each SMR shall be submitted with a transmittal letter.
-This letter shall include the following:
+Transmittal Letter.
+Each self-monitoring report shall be submitted with a transmittal letter that includes the following:

-1) Identification of all violations of effluent limits or other waste discharge requirements found during the reporting period;
+Identification of all violations of effluent limitations or other waste discharge requirements found during the reporting period;

-2) Details regarding violations: parameters, magnitude, test results, frequency, and dates;
+Details regarding the violations, such as parameters, magnitude, test results, frequency, and dates;

-3) Causes of violations;
+Causes of the violations;

-4) Discussion of corrective actions taken or planned to resolve violations and prevent recurrences, and dates or time schedule of action implementation (if previous reports have been submitted that address corrective actions, reference to the earlier reports is satisfactory);
+Corrective actions taken or planned to resolve violations and prevent recurrences, and dates or time schedules for implementation (the Discharger may refer to previously submitted reports that address the corrective actions);

-5) Data invalidation (Data should not be submitted in an SMR if it does not meet quality assurance/quality control standards.
-However, if the Discharger wishes to invalidate any measurement after it was submitted in an SMR, a letter shall identify the measurement suspected to be invalid and state the Discharger’s intent to submit, within 60 days, a formal request to invalidate the measurement.
-This request shall include the original measurement in question, the reason for invalidating the measurement, all relevant documentation that supports invalidation [e.g., laboratory sheet, log entry, test results, etc.], and discussion of the corrective actions taken or planned [with a time schedule for completion] to prevent recurrence of the sampling or measurement problem.);
+Explanation for any data invalidation.
+Data should not be submitted in a self-monitoring report if it does not meet quality assurance/quality control standards.
+However, if the Discharger wishes to invalidate a measurement after submitting it in a self-monitoring report, the Discharger shall identify the measurement suspected to be invalid and state the Discharger’s intent to submit, within 60 days, a formal request to invalidate the measurement.
+The formal request shall include the original measurement in question, the reason for invalidating the measurement, all relevant documentation that supports invalidation (e.g., laboratory sheet, log entry, test results, etc.), and a discussion of the corrective actions taken or planned (with a time schedule for completion) to prevent recurrence of the sampling or measurement problem;

-6) If the Discharger blends, the letter shall describe the duration of blending events and certify whether blended effluent was in compliance with the conditions for blending; and
+Description of blending, if any.
+If the Discharger blends, it shall describe the duration of blending events and certify whether the blending complied with all conditions for blending;

+Description of other bypasses, if any.
+If the Discharger bypasses any treatment units (other than blending), it shall describe the duration of the bypasses and effluent quality during those times; and

-7) Signature (The transmittal letter shall be signed according to Section V.B of this Order, Attachment D – Standard Provisions.).
+Signature.
+The transmittal letter shall be signed in accordance with Attachment D, Provision V.B.

 b.
-Compliance evaluation summary

-Each report shall include a compliance evaluation summary.
-This summary shall include each parameter for which the permit specifies effluent limits, the number of samples taken during the monitoring period, and the number of samples that exceed applicable effluent limits.
+Compliance Evaluation Summary.
+Each self-monitoring report shall include a compliance evaluation summary that addresses each parameter for which the permit specifies effluent limitations, the number of samples taken during the monitoring period, and the number of samples that exceed the effluent limitations.

 c.
-Results of analyses and observations
+Analysis Results

-1) Tabulations of all required analyses and observations, including parameter, date, time, sample station, type of sample, test result, method detection limit, method minimum level, and method reporting level, if applicable, signed by the laboratory director or other responsible official.
+Tabulation.
+Each self-monitoring report shall include tabulations of all required analyses and observations, including parameters, dates, times, sample stations, types of samples, test results, method detection limits, method minimum levels, and method reporting levels (if applicable), signed by the laboratory director or other responsible official.

-2) When determining compliance with an average monthly effluent limitation and more than one sample result is available in a month, the Discharger shall compute the arithmetic mean unless the data set contains one or more reported determinations of detected but not quantified (DNQ) or nondetect (ND).
-In those cases, the Discharger shall compute the median in place of the arithmetic mean in accordance with the following procedure:
+Multiple Samples.
+Unless the MRP specifies otherwise, when determining compliance with effluent limitations (other than instantaneous effluent limitations) and more than one sample result is available, the Discharger shall compute the arithmetic mean.
+If the data set contains one or more results that are “Detected, but Not Quantified (DNQ) or “Not Detected” (ND), the Discharger shall instead compute the median in accordance with the following procedure:

-i.
 The data set shall be ranked from low to high, reported ND determinations lowest, DNQ determinations next, followed by quantified values (if any).
 The order of the individual ND or DNQ determinations is unimportant.